 Let’s be honest.
 When you love an addict, life can be pretty hard.
 When you love a sex addict, life may be exponentially hard.
-Your mother and your friends may tell you to dump him, and nobody seems to understand.
-You’ve been lied to, your heart is broken and you worry that you’ll never be able to trust again.
+Your best friend and mom may tell you to break up with him, and nobody seems to understand.
+You’ve been lied to, your heart is broken, and you worry that you’ll never be able to trust again.
 You feel a little like Karen in “Californication.”
-You love this man and he loves you; the problem is that he doesn’t know how.
+You love this man, and he loves you; the problem is that he doesn’t know-how.

-In a relationship in which one partner is a sex addict, both people suffer.
+In a relationship with a sex addict, both people suffer.
 With the presence of sex addiction, there is a strong chance that other compulsive behaviors exist as well—problems like drug or alcohol dependence, compulsive shopping, restrictive or overeating, or OCD.
 These issues create a tense dynamic for the relationship, which is then amplified with the presence of children.